SilentByte/aviator5g/README.md

 * ...supports an number of axes, buttons, and other inputs and values such as GPS coordinates, altitude, compass direction, acceleration, etc.

-* ...allows for real-time piloting which is only made pussible due to AWS Wavelength's low latency connections.
+* ...allows for real-time piloting which is only made possible due to AWS Wavelength's low latency connections.

 * ...can trivially be adjusted to meet other specific mission requirements.